 The Office of Licensing, Certification, and Regulation (OLCR) conducts thousands of life-safety inspections each year for settings located throughout Arizona.
-While most of these inspections are for developmental homes, OLCR also inspects settings where Home and Community Based Services (HCBS) are provided.
-The purpose of the inspection is to make sure that the setting is a safe place for a child or vulnerable adult to receive services.
+While most of these inspections are for foster homes, OLCR also inspects group homes and shelters licensed as child welfare programs and Home & Community Based Services (HCBS) contracted by the Division of Developmental Disabilities (DDD).

-As part of the developmental home licensing or Home and Community Based Services certification process, OLCR schedules an inspection of your setting.
-The inspector needs to access each room and storage area(s) to verify compliance with the life-safety rules.
-The inspector will also look at all areas of the surrounding property that a child or vulnerable adult may have access to including dwellings, mobile homes, barns, sheds, casitas, and workshops.
-The inspection typically takes 30 to 45 minutes to complete.
+As part of the licensing and certification process, OLCR will schedule an inspection for your setting.
+The inspector will need to access each room and will need to look in storage areas to verify compliance with the life-safety rules.
+The inspector will also look at the surrounding property, including barns, sheds, and workshops.
+The inspection conducted by OLCR typically takes 30 to 45 minutes to complete.

-The inspector will work with you to identify the necessary correction(s) if a violation is cited.
+If a rule violation is cited, the inspector will work with you to identify the necessary correction.
 You may make corrections while the inspector is present.
-If the correction requires time or resources you don't have at the time of the inspection, verification may be delegated to the vendor or agency you work with.
-However, some corrections may need to be verified by OLCR through a return visit.
+If the correction will require time or resources not available at the time of the inspection, verification may be delegated to the agency you're working with to obtain your license or certification, although, some corrections may need to be verified by a return trip conducted by OLCR.

-This guide is intended to make the rules easier to understand so you can prepare for a life-safety inspection.
-If you have additional questions about the inspection requirements, please contact our office at 602-771-4861 or via e-mail at: olcrinspect@azdes.gov.
+This booklet is intended to make the rules easier to understand so that you can prepare for a life-safety inspection.
+If you have additional questions about the inspection requirements, please contact our office at (602) 542-9000 or toll-free at (888) 229-1814, or via e-mail sent to: olcrinspect@azdes.gov